Navigation Trends: Hamburgers, Waffles and Breadcrumbs

 Home > Blog > Team Tip > Blog Post

 These three stacked lines are referred to as a Hamburger Menu, Hamburger Drawer, or Hamburger Sidebar.
 It’s used to tell users a menu is available.
-Some say it’s from an app first used on the iPad, but most in the UX (User Interface) community refer to it as a Facebook Menu Drawer.
+Some say it’s from an app first used on the iPad, but most in the UI (User Interface) community refer to it as a Facebook Menu Drawer.
 Interestingly, Google refers to it as a Navigation Hot Dog.

-Navigation WaffleAs a designer, I like to minimize extraneous elements and focus on presenting useful information, solutions and action.
+As a designer, I like minimizing extraneous elements and presenting useful information, solutions, and action.
 Moving the navigation to a corner of a website allows for a more impactful visual impression.

 I believe the Navigation Waffle will stick.
 If you decide to try this for yourself or your clients, tread carefully and watch your analytics.